Music technology (electric): Stereo and hi-fi

 EMI (UK) was the first company to release commercial stereophonic tapes.
 They issued their first Stereosonic tape in 1954.
 Others quickly followed, under the His Master's Voice and Columbia labels.
 161 Stereosonic tapes were released, mostly classical music or lyric recordings.
 RCA imported these tapes into the US.
 Two-track stereophonic tapes were more successful in America during the second half of the 1950s.
 They were duplicated at real time (1:1) or at twice the normal speed (2:1) when later 4-track tapes were often duplicated at up to 16 times the normal speed, providing a lower sound quality in many cases.
 Early American 2-track stereophonic tapes were very expensive.
 A typical example is the price list of the Sonotape/Westminster reels: $6.95, $11.95 and $17.95 for the 7000, 9000 and 8000 series respectively.
-Some HMV tapes released in the USA also cost up to $15.
+Some RCA tapes released in the USA also cost up to $15.
 Record companies mixed most popular music singles into monophonic sound until the mid-1960s—then commonly released major recordings in both mono and stereo until the early 1970s.
 Many Sixties pop albums now available only in stereo were originally released only in mono, and record companies produced the stereo versions of these albums by simply separating the two tracks of the master tape.

 Magnetic tape transformed the recording industry.
 By the early 1950s, most commercial recordings were mastered on tape instead of recorded directly to disc.
 Tape facilitated a degree of manipulation in the recording process that was impractical with mixes and multiple generations of directly recorded discs.
 An early example is Les Paul's 1951 recording of How High the Moon, on which Paul played eight overdubbed guitar tracks.
 In the 1960s Brian Wilson of The Beach Boys, Frank Zappa, and The Beatles (with producer George Martin) were among the first popular artists to explore the possibilities of multitrack recording techniques and effects on their landmark albums Pet Sounds, Freak Out!, and Sgt.
 Pepper's Lonely Hearts Club Band.